We are offering tours to prospective families! Complete the form here to schedule a tour.

 As a public charter school, the Kauffman School is free and open to all students residing within the district boundaries of the Kansas City Public Schools.
 The Kauffman School begins with 5th grade, and that is the primary age at which the school will accept enrollments.
-Limited enrollments are accepted in 6th through 8th grades.
+We also accept new students in 6th grade.
+Limited enrollments are accepted in 7th and 8th grades.

 As a public charter school, the Kauffman School cannot selectively admit students based on academic aptitude, race, ethnicity, income level, special education needs, prior school record, or almost any other personal characteristic.
 The school will admit students until its enrollment threshold is met.
 In the event there are more applications than seats, the school will use a lottery process to give every applicant an equal chance of admission.